PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 Commit and push this implementation checkpoint.
 At resume, characterize the next compatible repeated evidence family before production changes.
 Continue with commits and pushes only; never create, update, or reopen a pull request.

+## Final stale Conv-input summary characterization

+The next selected boundary is the final-primary one-repair stale Conv-input count-plus-mapping site that was deliberately excluded from the indexed two-repair family.
+Its raw one-key schema and optional graph-index wrapper are distinct and remain independently owned.

+The focused contract fixes the current representation, model argument, prune expression, preceding final-Pad guard, following conditional reconciliation, mixed-Concat successor, and raw wrapper retention.
+One strict xfail requires `run_stale_conv_input_adapter_repair_summary(model_ir)`.

+Sequential validation under core-only `uv` completed with `336 passed, 1 xfailed in 18.50s` across the new characterization and related indexed Conv-input, terminal-layout, phase-store, and architecture contracts.
+The sole expected failure is the unimplemented dedicated summary owner.
+Targeted Ruff and whitespace checks passed.

+Commit and push this characterization separately.
+At resume, implement only the dedicated one-repair summary owner and final-primary site, retain the raw lowerer wrapper, leave both indexed sites unchanged, update owner-aware structural contracts, and validate sequentially.
+Continue with commits and pushes only; never create, update, or reopen a pull request.